philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 ---
 layout: post
-title: Redux: Learn How Redux Works by building one
+title: Learn How Redux Works by building one
 ---

 This tutorial is a hands-on creation of the popular state management library, __Redux__.
 We will build our own clone of Redux.
 If you must know, Redux is a state management library for JavaScript apps.
 It actually combines all our app states into a store.

-# Redux: Learn How Redux Works by building one

 # Introduction